fdev31/drink/README.md

 # Drink

-Alpha Web framework & sample mini CMS application with little
+Alpha Web framework & sample mini CMS.
-dependencies: ZODB , bottle & markdown.

- Aims to be quite generic *all-in-one-but-minimalistic* web+database framework.
+Aims to be quite generic *all-in-one-but-minimalistic* web+database high-level framework.

-## Getting started
+## Dependencies

-### Install

 Use "easy_install" or "pip" to get 'jinja2', 'markdown', 'ZODB3' and 'whoosh' installed on your system.
 Additionally you can install *paste* or *gevent* for better performances.